Sonali Bendre: Personal life

 Bendre first met filmmaker Goldie Behl, son of director Ramesh Behl on the sets of her film Naaraaz.
 Bendre married Behl on 12 November 2002 in Mumbai.
-They have one child, a son born in 2005.
+They have one child, a son Ranveer born in 2005.

 On 4 July 2018, Bendre announced that, she has been diagnosed with a metastatic cancer and was undergoing treatment in a New York City hospital.
 Despite having stage 4 cancer, the actress became cancer free in 2021.